Recent Dividend News

 - Declaration date: This is the date that the company declares the payment of the dividend to stockholders at a future date.

 - Ex-dividend date: On this date, the company determines which of its shareholders have the right to receive the dividend.
-The ex-dividend date is typically two days before the record date, which ensures that the shareholder that receives the dividend owns the stock for a full two business days prior to receiving the dividend.
+The ex-dividend date is typically one business day before the record date, which ensures that the shareholder that receives the dividend owns the stock for a full one business day prior to receiving the dividend.

 - Record date: The record date is set by the company’s board of directors and is the day when shareholders must own the stock and have their ownership recorded on the company’s books in order to receive the dividend when it is disbursed.